graalvm/graalvm-demos/jmh/benchmark-binary-tree/README.md

 > **Note:** To generate the configuration yourself, ensure that the JMH `fork` parameter is set to `0`, which can be performed from the command line using the option  `-f 0`.
 It can also be achieved within the code by using the `@Fork` annotation.

+## Important Notes on Using JMH with GraalVM Native Image

+In order to make a JMH benchmark run as native executable, built by GraalVM Native Image, you can not fork the benchmark process in the same way as JMH does when running on the JVM.
+When running on the JVM JMH will fork a new JVM for each benchmark in order to ensure there is no interference in the measurements for each benchmark.
+This forking process is not possible on GraalVM Native Image and you should consider the following guidance when building JMH benchmarks that are meant to be run as native executables:

+* You should only include a single benchmark in each native executable
+* You need to annotate the benchmark with, `@Fork(0)` to ensure that the benchmark is not forked
+* If you want to profile the benchmark in order to generate an optimised benchmark, you should, obviously, ignore the benchmark results whilst profiling

 ## Build and Run as a Java Application

 To build and then run the benchmark as a Java application, run the following commands: